 Here's what changed in my workflow after investing 30 minutes in a proper CLAUDE.md:

 Before: I'd ask Claude to create a user profile page.
-It would generate a class component with inline styles, fetch data with raw useEffect + fetch, dump everything in src/components/, and use any types for the API response.
-I'd spend 20 minutes refactoring.
+It would slap 'use client' at the top, fetch data with useEffect + fetch, dump everything in a single file under app/, and use any types for the API response.
+I'd spend 20 minutes refactoring into proper server/client splits.

 That's not a marginal improvement — it's a fundamentally different development experience.